A guide to switching Digital TV providers

 Should I bundle my TV with broadband and/or phone?

 This is totally up to you.
-However, if you do have broadband and/or phone in addition to TV, you will more than likely find you can save money by bundling.
+However, if you do have broadband and/or phone in addition to TV, you will more than likely find you can save money by going for a broadband and TV bundle or a triple-play deal, which is broadband, TV and phone in one package.
 It will also cut down on admin, by consolidating all of these bills into one.